iskochergin/Algolume/README.md

 #### Get into it and check how it works!

-> You can simply access our Python debugging system by https://algolume.ru/debug and try to debug any python code you
+> You can simply access our Python debugging system by [algolume.ru/debug](https://algolume.ru/debug) and try to debug any python code you have.
-> have)